 Eswin and Endicott Streets

-Greenbelt, Maryland was the first of 3 New Deal-era green suburbs.
-The first business in GREENBELT CENTER, its commercial and administrative core, opened in December 1937.
+Greenbelt, Maryland was the federal government's first operational green suburb.
+GREENBELT CENTER, the city's commercial and administrative core, opened in December 1937.

-GREENHILLS CENTER, the hub of Greater Cincinnati's Greenhills garden suburb, commenced operation in July 1938.
-Business began at GREENDALE CENTER, at the heart of Greater Milwaukee's Greendale community, in September 1938.
+GREENHILLS CENTER, the hub of Greater Cincinnati's Greenhills planned city, commenced operation in July 1938.
+GREENDALE CENTER, at the heart of Greater Milwaukee's Greendale, was dedicated in September of the same year.

 GREENHILLS CENTER is often cited as Ohio's first suburban-style shopping center.
-The Co-op Food Store, its first operational tenant, opened on July 11, 1938.
-The Co-op Food Store was soon joined by a variety store, barber shop, dry cleaner, drug store (with luncheonette) and co-op gas station.
-These were all in business by December 1938.
-The Green Hills Beauty Shop was dedicated in May 1939.
+The Co-op Food Store, its first operational tenant, opened July 11, 1938.
+The Co-op Food Store was soon joined by a variety store, valet shop, barber shop, drug store, beauty shop, food storage meat locker facility and co-op gas station.
+These were in business by May 1939.

 The federally owned city, its apartment blocks and GREENHILLS CENTER, were sold on the open market between 1950 and 1954.
-Soon after the shopping hub changed hands, a construction project got underway to build a north store block and complete the center as it had originally been proposed in 1936.
+Soon after the shopping hub changed hands, construction of center and north store blocks got underway.
+These would complete the shopping complex as it had originally been proposed in 1936.

-An anchor structure was built in area originally plotted for a movie theater.
+A center structure was built in area originally plotted for a movie theater.
 This 2-level building housed an I.G.A. supermarket on its upper floor and Haynay's Lanes bowling alley in the basement.
 These were open for business by 1953.
-A section of a North store block was also built in the early 1950s.
-The Eswin Building, at the north end of the complex, was dedicated in 1960...completing GREENHILLS CENTER.

 Library of Congress /Prints and Photographs Online Catalog / http://www.loc.gov/pictures/